eduardd13/pontaj-cu-recunoastere-faciala/README.md

 - **Attendance**: Using a webcam, the system recognizes the employee and records the check-in or check-out time.
 - **Duplicate Protection**: An employee cannot check in twice without checking out first.
 - **Multiple shifts per day are allowed**.
-- **Record Management**: The admin can manage employees and attendance records directly from the web interface.

 ## Concepts Covered